Omari Hutchinson

-Omari Elijah Giraud-Hutchinson (born 30 October 2003) is an English professional footballer who plays as a winger or attacking midfielder for club Nottingham Forest and the England national under-21 team.
+Omari Elijah Giraud-Hutchinson (born 30 October 2003) is an English professional footballer who plays as a winger or attacking midfielder for club AC Milan, on loan from club Nottingham Forest.

 Early life

 Hutchinson was born in Redhill, England.
 He grew up in South London along with his older brother O'Shaye, who has played for non-League football clubs Burgess Hill Town, East Grinstead Town and Ramsgate.

 Club career

 Early career

 Hutchinson began his career with Chelsea, joining in 2008.
 In a video posted on Chelsea's official website in late July 2023, Hutchinson's father stated that he had been released twice by Chelsea as a child.
 In 2012, he was scouted and signed by Charlton Athletic while playing football in the Addicks car park as his brother, Oshaye, was training with the youth team.
 While at Charlton, he caught the eye of North-London rivals Arsenal, having impressed in a game against them.

 After two years with Charlton, Hutchinson left the club and trials with Arsenal, Tottenham Hotspur and Brentford followed, but ultimately led to nothing.
 Hutchinson took a year-long break from academy football to play futsal with his friends, before joining Arsenal at under-12 level.
 Hutchinson also stated that he spent time with Crystal Palace prior to joining Arsenal.

 At the age of twelve, Hutchinson took part in a South-London tournament hosted by Brazilian football legend Pelé, who praised Hutchinson for his skills.
 At the tournament, he also met football content creators F2Freestylers, who invited him to star in a video on their YouTube channel.
 The video, showcasing Hutchinson's skills, has amassed over four million views.

 In November 2020, Hutchinson signed his first professional contract with Arsenal.
 He was handed a place on the bench for the Arsenal senior team for the first time in their 1–0 FA Cup defeat to Nottingham Forest on 9 January 2022.